Key roles of the Mayor

 The Mayor should be given precedence also in any touring arrangements.

-It is important to remember that when you invite the Mayor to attend an event, she has a role to perform and that there is a purpose for her visit.
+It is important to remember that when you invite the Mayor to attend an event, he has a role to perform and that there is a purpose for his visit.

-Please note that the Mayor during her term of office does not hold any political bias and is unable to attend or become involved in any contentious events or issues.
-She is elected to be a representative of all the people of Hinckley & Bosworth.
+Please note that the Mayor ,during his term of office, does not hold any political bias and is unable to attend or become involved in any contentious events or issues.
+He is elected to be a representative of all the people of Hinckley & Bosworth.

 Every endeavour will be made by the Civic Office to ensure that your function is a success.
 You are more than welcome to contact the office where appropriate advice and assistance is readily available.